CSCfi/csc-user-guide/docs/computing/connecting.md

 for example, in our [Linux basics tutorial for CSC](../support/tutorials/env-guide/index.md).
 You can have several connections to CSC supercomputers open at the same time.

-By default, SSH access to Puhti/Mahti is authenticated with the password of your CSC user account.
-You can [set up also SSH keys](#setting-up-ssh-keys) for easier and more secure connecting to CSC supercomputers.
+For now, SSH access to Puhti/Mahti can be authenticated using the password of your CSC user account, but for increased security (and convenience) you should [set up SSH keys](#setting-up-ssh-keys) as your primary method for authentication.

 !!! warning "Login nodes: important note for Puhti and Mahti"
     The login nodes can be used for **light** pre- and postprocessing, compiling